Scroby Sands wind turbine catches fire off Norfolk coast

 A plume of black smoke has been seen billowing from the Scroby Sands wind farm, 1.5 miles (2.5km) off the coast of Great Yarmouth, Norfolk.

+HM Coastguard said the alarm was raised at 10:50 BST on Tuesday and that all personnel had been accounted for following an evacuation.

-RWE, the German company that owns the wind farm, said no-one was working in the area and authorities were aware of the incident.
+RWE, the German company that owns the wind farm, said no-one was on board the turbine when the fire broke out.

 BBC Radio Norfolk reporter Andrew Turner said only one turbine seemed to be affected.